 Rinse your eyes with pure cool water first thing in the morning and at night.

 Do cooling pranayama (breathe in through your puckered lips, and exhale through your nostrils) for 3 – 10 rounds, anytime.

 Avoid the mid-day sun (10 am – 2 pm).

-Stay hydrated but avoid iced drinks, which will interfere with digestion.
+Stay hydrated but avoid ice water, which will weaken your digestion.

 Rub your skin with a little organic coconut oil before or after you shower.
 Rub coconut oil into the soles of your feet before bed.
 Put an old hand towel on your night stand, and an old pair of socks to cover your feet to protect your bedding.

 Minimize or avoid pungent, sour or salty tastes like chilies, hot sauce, alcohol and caffeine.
 Minimize or avoid fried, oily and fermented foods now.

 Wear cool colors like blues, greens and white.